OverlordBaconPants/REI-Tracking/README.md

 - **Selenium WebDriver** for browser automation
 - **Chrome** (headless by default) as the browser for testing

 All required dependencies for frontend testing are included in the main project's `requirements.txt` file.
-For more details, see the [Frontend Testing README](tests/test_frontend/README.md).
+For more details, see the [Frontend Testing README](tests/test_frontend/README.md) and the [Test Persona Documentation](tests/test_frontend/test_data/README.md).

 ### Git Workflow